praveena2j/RecurrentJointAttentionwithLSTMs/README.md

 ### Models
-The pre-trained models of audio and visual backbones are obtained [here](https://github.com/kuhnkeF/ABAW2020TNT) .The fusion models trained using our fusion approach can be found [here](https://drive.google.com/file/d/1BJywljtR-L4eIGx03h8GTSQcaIKMjIjT/view?usp=sharing)
+The pre-trained models of audio and visual backbones are obtained [here](https://github.com/kuhnkeF/ABAW2020TNT)

+.The fusion models trained using our fusion approach can be found [here](https://drive.google.com/file/d/1BJywljtR-L4eIGx03h8GTSQcaIKMjIjT/view?usp=sharing)

 ```
-RJCA.pt:  Fusion model trained using our approach on Affwild2 dataset
+recursivejointattention.pt:  Fusion model trained using our approach on the Affwild2 dataset
 ```

 # Table of contents <a name="Table_of_Content"></a>